mendess/linux_ricing/script.md

 ### Productive

-I like to be as productive as possible and to do that...
+To improve productivity by making things easier to do ...

 ### Comfort

 ...
-I like to customize every little aspect of the way my computer works.
+Customizing every little aspect of the way my computer works can improve how nice and confortable the experience can be.

 ### Personalization